202C-Pilot/202C-Master-Course/syllabus.md

 ## Grades

 The grades of A, B, C, D, and F indicate qualities of academic performance.
-When grading each of your assignments, I will ask one overriding question: “Does this document do its job successfully?”
+When grading each of your assignments, I will ask one overriding question: Does this document do its job successfully?
 That is, would your communication have the intended effect on the reader you are addressing.
 I will, of course, recognize the difference between a competent performance (a “C”) and good and excellent performances (“B” and “A”).
 A competent performance is one that stands a chance of succeeding; an excellent performance is one that seems assured not only of success but also of winning praise.

 > A = Superior.
 The work is of near professional quality.
 The document meets or exceeds all the objectives of the assignment.
 The content is mature, thorough, and well-suited for the audience; the style is clear, accurate, and forceful; the information is well-organized and designed so that it is accessible and attractive; the mechanics and grammar are correct.